Apurva0109/nd00333-capstone/starter_file/README.md

 * For AutoML,
-<br>Accuracy is affected due to imbalanced classes in the input, because the input data is biased towards certain classes.<br>
+<br>Accuracy is affected due to imbalanced classes in the input because the input data is biased towards certain classes.<br>
 Some of the ways you can handle imbalanced data:

   * Change performance matrix: Accuracy is not the metric to use when working with an imbalanced dataset because it is misleading.
 Metrics that can provide better insight include: